lopplopp/fitness-booking/README.md

 3. run "npm install" with the command window
 4. run "npm start" to start the app

+two login account that can login successful are
+1. acc: emilys pw: emilyspass
+2. acc: michaelw pw: michaelwpass

+Both their information are store in a static json file.

 ## Available Scripts

 In the project directory, you can run: